ii-varsha-ii/cloud-ops-microservice/README.md

 # Manage AWS cloud services ( in progress )

-This project comprises of AWS cloud operations that can be used to create and manage AWS services.
+This project comprises of functionalities that can be used to create and manage AWS cloud services.

 ## Developer guide:
 Designed in a microservice architecture fashion comes along with gRPC protos to run it as a seperate service.
 Run the Makefile to generate the protos